awslabs/aws-ec2rescue-linux/docs/modules/tcprecycle.md

 ## Detecting with EC2 Rescue for Linux

 EC2 Rescue for Linux includes a diagnostic module which will check the status of TCP Connection Recycling.
-This is provided by the 'tcprecycle' diagnostic module.
+This is provided by the "tcprecycle" diagnostic module.
 This module will run by default with sudo access, and can be run individually

 ```commandline
 $ sudo ./ec2rl run --only-modules=tcprecycle